10 Best Back and Bicep Dumbbell Workout

 5. Renegade Row

 The renegade row is also called a plank row, which is almost the same as a dumbbell row.
-It is designed to target the upper back.
-Like a plank, it is designed to work the core.
+It is designed to target the upper back and bicep.
+Like a plank, it also strengthens the core.

 The renegade row is a multitasking exercise that tones your back, arms and works your core, while also testing your balance and stability.

-It is the ultimate strength-training move and will give you a huge back.
+It is the best strength-training move and will give you a big back.

 Plank Row